 In addition, some great best practices that can help streamline your property administration efforts include integrating your government property management system with your procurement system.
 This eliminates double data entry and ensures every entry is being caught.
 It also establishes a cross-functional contract closeout team to help accelerate the process.

-Download this self-certification whitepaper for a larger list of high level best practices and common mistakes.
+Download this contractor self-assessment checklist for a larger list of best practices and guidelines.